AlexLongmuir/regretless-3/backend/database/schema.md

 ### Streak Calculation
 Current streak for a dream:
+1. Find the most recent completion date for the dream
-1. Start from today and count backwards
+2. Start counting from that date and count backwards
-2. For each day, check if there's ≥1 completed occurrence
+3. For each day, check if there's ≥1 completed occurrence
-3. Stop counting when a day has no completions
+4. Stop counting when a day has no completions
+5. The streak is maintained until it's actually broken by missing a day

 ## JSON Schema Examples